nikkhil160/nikhil/cma5nwjbr001809l746ec9dur.md

 ## Why This Matters

-ChatGPT is no longer just a chatbot—it's quickly becoming a **product discovery engine** for millions of users.
+ChatGPT is no longer just a chatbot - it's quickly becoming a **product discovery engine** for millions of users.
 By getting your products listed, you gain access to a new, high-intent traffic source that can drive more visibility and sales.

 ---